Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed thermal 2 and holography

-In \cref{cutoff_rad} $\mu$ is the deformation parameter, $c$ is the central charge, $\epsilon$ is the UV cut off of the field theory, and $R$ is the \ads{3} radius.
-For a \ttbar{} deformed \cft{2} at a finite temperature $1/\beta$, the corresponding bulk dual is characterized by a BTZ black hole \cite{Banados:1998gg} with a finite cut off, represented by \cite{McGough:2016lol}
+In \cref{cutoff_rad} $\mu$ is the deformation parameter, $c$ is the central charge, $\epsilon$ is the UV cut-off of the field theory, and $R$ is the \ads{3} radius.
+For a \ttbar{} deformed \cft{2} at a finite temperature $1/\beta$, the corresponding bulk dual is characterized by a BTZ black hole \cite{Banados:1998gg} with a finite cut-off, represented by \cite{McGough:2016lol}

 In the above metric, the horizon of the black hole is located at $r=r_h$, with $\beta=\frac{2\pi R^2}{r_h}$ as the inverse temperature of the black hole and the dual \cft{2}.
 For simplicity from now onwards we set the \ads{} radius $R=1$.
-The metric on the \ttbar{} deformed \cft{2}, located at the cut off radius $r=r_c$, is conformal to the bulk metric at $r=r_c$ as follows \cite{Chen:2018eqk, Jeong:2019ylz}
+The metric on the \ttbar{} deformed \cft{2}, located at the cut-off radius $r=r_c$, is conformal to the bulk metric at $r=r_c$ as follows \cite{Chen:2018eqk, Jeong:2019ylz}

 where $x$ represents the spatial coordinate on the deformed \cft{2}.
+To compute the EWCS, we embed the BTZ black hole described by \cref{btz_metric} in $\mathbb{R}^{2,2}$ as follows \cite{Kusuki:2019evw}